dvirtayeb/Until-Championship/README.md

 # Until-Championship
-The program management competition until championship, by get the points of the teams and return the winner.
+The program management competition until championship,

+by get the points of the teams and return the winner.

+kind of game you can play:
+* Tennis
+* Basketball
+* Soccer

 Use of tools:
 * Programming language: "Java"